 The best and the most effective way to prevent Vitamin K deficiency is by eating a well-balanced diet including food rich in Vitamin K. Include a lot of green vegetables like spinach, kale and broccoli in your daily diet.
 Also, have whole grains, soybean oil and eggs to stay nourished.
 Encourage your children to eat these foods right from the time they are ready to eat solids.

 Vitamin K deficiency in adults is very rare, as most people get sufficient vitamin K from their diet.
 If a deficiency does develop and remains untreated, it may result in excessive bleeding.
 A diet high in foods that contain vitamin K can help prevent vitamin K deficiency.
+It is also important to understand vitamin K deficiency causes and symptoms for timely medical intervention and better outcomes.

 One of the important components of our overall wellness is also being financially secured.
 Healthcare emergencies can happen any time, but a good health insurance can protect you from such uncertain situations.
 To know more about it, click here